matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 For prevent showing of attachments as regular media in timeline before main aggregating event will be added to room, clients should visually hide media events, that have `"is_attachment": true` value, to display them later in gallery, but can already start downloading of attachments, for speed-up display of them in gallery.

+Together with [MSC2675: Serverside aggregations of message relationships](https://github.com/matrix-org/matrix-doc/pull/2675) all attachments will can be even aggregated on server side.

 ## Server support